fahadshamshad/clip2protect_private/README.md

 ## 🎯 Central Idea 🎯
 ### We all love sharing photos online, but do you know big companies and even governments can use sneaky 🕵️‍♂️ face recognition software to track us?
-Our research takes this challenge head-on with a simple and creative idea 🌟: using carefully crafted makeup to trick the tracking software.
+Our research takes this challenge head-on with a simple and creative idea 🌟: using carefully crafted makeup 💄 to outsmart the tracking software.
 The cherry on top?
-We're using language to guide the makeup application, giving users even more flexibility.
-This approach keeps your photos safe from trackers without making you look weird or having bizarre patches on your face, issues commonly seen with previous solutions.
+We're using everyday, easy-to-understand language 🗣️ to guide the makeup application, giving users much more flexibility!
+Our approach keeps your photos safe 🛡️ from unwanted trackers without making you look weird or having bizarre patches on your face, issues commonly seen with previous solutions.

 ## Motivation :muscle: :fire:
 - Malicious black-box Face recognition systems pose a **serious threat to personal security/privacy in digital world**.